 Who is at risk?

-Adolescents and young adults are at risk of getting the disease if they live in highly populated or crowded living conditions such as college dormitories and should therefore be vaccinated against meningococcal disease.
+Anyone can get meningococcal disease.
+However, it is most common in infants less than one year of age and people 16-21 years of age.
+Adolescents and young adults are at increased risk of getting the disease if they live in highly populated or crowded living conditions, such as college dorms.

 How do I protect myself?

 The best way to protect yourself is to get vaccinated with the meningococcal vaccine available at your healthcare provider’s office.
 The vaccine is known as MCV4 (Menactra® and Menveo® are the brands) and can prevent meningococcal disease caused by four serotypes, including two of the three most common types in the United States.
 The vaccine has been proven to be safe.
 Severe reactions to the vaccine are very rare.

 When should I get the vaccine?

 For Texas schools, students are required to have a dose of meningococcal vaccine between 12 and 16 years of age.
 The Advisory Committee on Immunization Practices (ACIP) suggests adolescents be vaccinated less than five years before starting college.
 This timing will protect students through the college years, when students are at increased risk for exposure.